hz-b/rayx/docs/src/Developer/PRNGs-on-the-GPU.md

+# Pseudo Random Number Generators (PRNGs) on the GPU

 For Ray-Rayworked we looked a little to to find a good and performant pseudo random number generator.
 We decided to use Squares RNG, which is counter based and utilizes a version of the Middle Square Weyl Sequence.
 We tested the method with the TestU01 bigcrush test with different seeds and it passed all of them.

 [Squares: A Fast Counter-Based RNG](https://arxiv.org/pdf/2004.06278.pdf)